tttapa/Control-Surface/README.md

 ## Installation
 ### Dependencies
 If you are using an Arduino with native USB support, like the Leonardo, Due, Zero, Micro ... you'll need to install the MIDIUSB library.
 Install it using the Arduino IDE's library manager (Sketch > Include Library > Manage Libraries).
 Search for 'MIDIUSB', and install it.
-Alternatively, downoad the library from [GitHub](https://github.com/arduino-libraries/MIDIUSB).
+Alternatively, download the library from [GitHub](https://github.com/arduino-libraries/MIDIUSB).
 If you're using a Teensy board, you have to install the Arduino core for Teensy (aka *Teensyduino*).
 Download it [here](https://www.pjrc.com/teensy/td_download.html), if you haven't already.
 The MIDI\_controller library depends on the [PJRC Encoder library](https://www.pjrc.com/teensy/td_libs_Encoder.html)  for using rotary encoders and jog wheels.
 Download and install it first.
 ### Installing the MIDI_controller library